phpmyadmin/phpmyadmin/doc/require.rst

 ----------

-Since, phpMyAdmin's interface is based entirely in your browser, you'll need a web server (such as Apache, :term:`IIS`) to install phpMyAdmin's files into.
+Since, phpMyAdmin's interface is based entirely in your browser, you'll need a web server (such as Apache, nginx, :term:`IIS`) to install phpMyAdmin's files into.

 PHP
 ---